 Online Hematology Technology Programs

-In the 2019-2020 academic year, 4 schools offered some type of hematology technology/technician program.
+In 2019-2020, 4 schools offered a hematology technology/technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|